Skip to Main Content

 Rights Retention is a way to publish journal articles and other research open access immediately, regardless of a publisher’s standard terms and conditions and without having to pay for Article Processing Charges (APCs).

 Rights Retention works by asserting your rights in your authored research publications before accepting the publisher’s terms.
-This enables you to upload your peer-reviewed Author’s Accepted Manuscript (AAM) to our UEA Digital Repository (via Pure) without having to apply any publisher embargo period, and with an open access re-use licence of your choice.
+This enables you to upload your peer-reviewed Author’s Accepted Manuscript (AAM) to our UEA Digital Repository (via Pure) without having to apply any publisher embargo period and with an open access re-use licence.

-Rights Retention helps ensure compliance with funder open access policies, for example UK Research and Innovation (UKRI), Wellcome Trust, and the National Institute for Health and Care Research (NIHR), and facilitates compliance with the open access policy for REF2029, which affects articles published from 1 January 2026.
-It is also beneficial for those whose research is unfunded or if you are an early career researcher without funds to pay APCs.
+Rights Retention helps ensure compliance with funder open access policies, for example UK Research and Innovation (UKRI), Wellcome Trust, and the National Institute for Health and Care Research (NIHR), and facilitates compliance with the open access policy for REF2029 which will affect all articles and conference proceedings published from 1 January 2026.
+It is also beneficial for those whose research is unfunded or early career researchers without funds to pay APCs.
 Making all your publications open access without embargo can help increase the visibility and potential impact of your research.

 What is UEA’s position on Rights Retention?

-From 1 January 2026, UEA will be introducing an institutional rights retention strategy to support authors with asserting their rights around making their publications open access.
+From 1 January 2026, UEA will have in place an institutional rights retention strategy to support authors with asserting their rights around making their publications open access.
 As well as helping make the University’s research as widely available as possible, it will help academic authors to meet funder and REF requirements around open access.

-UEA’s approach to Rights Retention involves a change to the University’s Intellectual Property Regulations and an update to its Open Access Policy.
+UEA’s approach to Rights Retention involves a change to the University’s Intellectual Property Regulations (IPR) and an update to its Open Access Policy.
 Researchers still retain the first copyright over their research publications and their choice of publisher and publication.
 This approach will come fully into effect on 1 January 2026.
-You do not need to take any action at this point.
-We will be updating these webpages with more information and resources to help you over the course of summer 2025.
-There will be further communications during autumn 2025.
+During autumn 2025, the Open Research team will be coming to talk to schools about Rights Retention and how it relates to complying with the REF Open Access requirements.
+Please come along to find out more and ask any questions you may have

 The policy approach applies to scholarly articles and conference proceedings.
 It does not apply to monographs, textbooks, book chapters, creative writing etc (but please check if your funder has any requirements around these types of output).